 There is a plethora of corded drill designs and styles; all engineered to fit unique purposes and applications.
 Looking at the shape and positioning of the handle, we’ve found four of the most common styles in the country.
-Have a look at the different designs and styles for corded drills available.

 - Pistol Grip Drills